 All living things need to feed to get energy to grow, move and reproduce.
 But what do these living things feed on?
 Smaller insects feed on green plants, and bigger animals feed on smaller ones and so on.
 This feeding relationship in an ecosystem is called a food chain.
 Food chains are usually in a sequence, with an arrow used to show the flow of energy.
+Below are some living things that can fit into a food chain.
+Can you build it?
+Click to play.

 A food chain is not the same as a food web.